 UI Setting Description Valid Range Default Value Firewall Event Notification Enable or disable notifications for Firewall events.
-Enabled / Disabled Disabled ✓ Note After enabling this, you will need to enable logging and select Trap as the log destination for each firewall policy and feature you want notifications for.
+Enabled / Disabled Disabled Note After enabling this you will need to enable legging After enabling this, you will need to enable logging and select Trap as the log destination for each firewall policy and feature you want notifications for.
 DoS Attack Event Notification Enable or disable notifications for DoS attack events.
 Enabled / Disabled Disabled ✓ Note After enabling this, you will need to go to Firewall > DoS Policy to enable logging and select Trap as the log destination to receive notifications.
 Access Violation Event Notification Enable or disable notifications for Access Violation events.
-Enabled / Disabled Disabled Note After enabling this, you will need to go to Security > Device Security > Trusted Access to enable logging and select Trap as the log destination to receive notifications.
+Enabled / Disabled Disabled Troum Guardin / Note After enabling this, you will need to go to Security Device Security Trusted Access to enable logging and select Trap as the log destination to receive notifications.